 By Sally Gutteridge

-It’s easy to get caught up in our own lives and think that if the dog is walked and fed then all is well in his world.
+It’s easy to get caught up in our own lives and think that if the dog is walked and fed, then all is well in his world.

 Ask yourself though, how well do you meet the needs of your best friend?
 Is your dog happy and does he get enough mental stimulation and fun?

 Ask anyone that has ever worked with dogs about scatter feeding.
-We all scatter feed our dogs at some point because we know how the method combines fun with food.
-This really only works if your dog eats kibble for some or all of his meals and I wouldn’t advice scatter feeding from a tin.
+We all disperse feed our dogs at some point because we know how the method combines fun with food.
+This only works if your dog eats kibble for some or all of his meals and I wouldn’t advice scatter feeding from a tin.
 Your home would become smelly very quickly.